Page Loading

 • A 10-year roadmap for fintech success

-FinTech Scotland's 2022 strategic plan outlines plans to create 30,000 jobs in the sector.
+FinTech Scotland's 2022 strategic plan outlines how it'll create 30,000 jobs in the sector.

 • A place to develop your skills